Oakland FlexTech High School Dual Enrollment Policy

 - Students who withdraw from a Dual-Enrollment class after the drop/add deadline may not be eligible for future dual enrollment courses and must meet with an academic counselor to determine next steps to ensure the student continues to stay on track for graduation.

 - The student’s family is responsible for reimbursing FlexTech for the tuition paid by the school if dropped after the drop deadline.

 - Dual Enrollment classes will count towards either 0.5 or 1.0 high school credit, as determined by FlexTech High School.

 - The majority of Dual Enrollment classes count towards high school elective credit with the exception of english and math classes above and beyond what is offered at FlexTech (Other exceptions may exist, but will be determined on a case-by-case basis)

 FlexTech High School will pay up to $800 per course towards any qualifying Dual Enrollment course tuition.

 - If the cost of a course exceeds $800, the student’s family will be responsible for paying the remaining balance

 Qualifying students interested in Dual Enrollment should adhere to the following process:

-*Schoolcraft College is where most of our students dual enroll, but it is not required
+*Schoolcraft College is strongly recommended, but not required

 Dual Enrollment is a big responsibility and we want to ensure that all students are prepared and know what to